MGElnaggar/Movies/README.md

 1. Click the "Fetch" button to retrieve the list of movies you've added before.

-## Contributing

-Contributions are welcome!
-If you encounter bugs, have feature requests, or want to contribute code, please follow the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 Whether you're a movie enthusiast keeping track of your favorite films or just looking for a simple way to manage your watchlist, the Movies App is here to make the process easy and enjoyable.
 Explore the features, add your movies, and let the cinematic journey begin!